raffscardoso/Numerical-Analysis/README.md

 *Trapezoidal rule*
     This program takes the limits of the interval and computes the integration t he given static function using trapezoidal's rule.

+**Linear-Equations**

+In this directory, you can find some algorithm for solving system of equations.

+*Gauss-Elimination*
+    This program takes the co-efficients of x,y,z and constant of 3 system of equation as input and computes the solution.